 - The costs of forensic investigations to determine what data was exposed and who must be notified

-- The fees for hiring a public relations expert to help repair the business's reputation
+- The fees for hiring a public relations expert if help is needed to repair your business's reputation

 It may also include coverage for data theft by employees, as well as content liability, which protects anything associated with the content of your website, blog, or other web presence from copyright and other intellectual property lawsuits.
-In addition, some policies may include coverage of third-party breaches, such as the one perpetrated by the recent Heartbleed bug.
+In addition, some policies may include coverage of third-party breaches, such as the one perpetrated by the December 2016 Yahoo! breach.

-You may be wondering whether you should invest in this protection.
-I believe that it’s well worth the cost, since even the most inexpensive policy can help negate cybersecurity risks that are out of your control.
+So, is cyber liability insurance right for your business?
+Depending on your situation, you may find that it’s well worth the cost, since even the most inexpensive policy can help negate cybersecurity risks that are out of your control.

-Consider, for example, your car.
+Here, it might help to think in terms of your car.
 No matter how skilled and cautious you are behind the wheel, there's always a chance that you may have to pay for someone else's driving mistake.
 It's the same with your business's data.
-Compromised information isn't always the result of an intentional crime; it may be due to a mistake.
-A personal laptop can be stolen, an employee can misplace an unencrypted flash drive, or you can accidentally send an unencrypted CD to a client's home.
-Mistakes like these can be costly, but, thankfully, cyber liability insurance can help remedy them.
+Compromised information isn't always the result of an intentional crime: a personal laptop can be stolen, an employee can misplace an unencrypted flash drive, or you could accidentally send an unencrypted CD to a client's home.
+Of course, mistakes like these can be costly on many levels, but cyber liability insurance will help offset some of the financial burden.

 - Create a written information security policy for your office and provide a copy to all employees.

-- Create an annual training program for your staff to review key security topics.
+- Develop an annual training program for your staff to review key security topics.

 - Implement a password manager at your office to generate complex passwords and remind employees to change them regularly.

-No one can predict the future or how technology will progress in the next few years.
-A comprehensive strategy that includes cyber liability insurance can help you protect your business from the many cybersecurity threats facing financial advisors.
-With this insurance to supplement your existing protections, you can enjoy greater peace of mind knowing that if your business is ever affected by a cyber incident, you'll have someone on your side throughout the recovery process.
+Of course, no one can predict how technology—and threats to our information security—will progress in the next few years.
+But with a comprehensive strategy in place, including cyber liability insurance, you can help protect your business from the many cybersecurity threats facing financial advisors.
+You’ll also have peace of mind, knowing that if your business is ever affected by a cyber incident, you'll have someone on your side throughout the recovery process.